Ability to Benefit – Minimum CPT score requirements for Certificate of Completion students to be eligible for financial aid

 Division – Academic administrative unit responsible for a set of departments

-Drop – Refers to the action students take to remove themselves from enrollment in a course.
-The drop period is scheduled at the beginning of each term.
-“Dropped” courses are removed from registration records, do not receive academic credit, and do not have financial obligation.
+Drop – Drop refers to the action students take to remove themselves from enrollment in a course prior to the drop/refund deadline, which is scheduled at the beginning of each part of term.
+Courses that have been dropped do not receive academic credit, are not included on transcripts, and do not incur any financial obligation.

 Dual Enrollment – Enrollment by a high school student in one or more courses that count for credit in both high school and college